milvus-io/bootcamp/solutions/molecular_similarity_search/quick_deploy/README.md

 ![](pic/init_status.PNG)

 - Load chemical structures
   1. In `path/to/your/data`, enter the location of the smi file.
-For example, `/mols_data/test_1w.smi`, if you run the service from source code, you need to fill in the path of the molecule file.
+For example, `/mols_data/test_1w.smi`, if you run the service from source code, you need to fill in [the path of the molecule file](../smiles-data/test_100.smi).
   2. Click `+` to load.
   3. You can see the number of chemical structures have changed: 10000 Molecular Formula in this set

+  > The [directory](../smiles-data/test_100.smi) is the path where the data is locally mounted to the webserver docker, and **/mols_data/test_1w.smi** is the path inside the docker, so we are supposed to fill in the path in the docker, namely `/mols_data/test_1w.smi`.

 ![](pic/load_data.PNG)